rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers/wrapping.md

 ## Nesting Wrappers

-Wrappers can be nested at many levels.
+Wrappers can be nested deeply.
 You can define a corresponding model for any level of nesting:

 ```ruby
 class UserMapper < ROM::Mapper